How Much Does It Cost to Start an LLC in Minnesota?

 The cost for registering a Minnesota foreign LLC is $205 online or $185 by mail.
 You can register a foreign LLC in Minnesota by filing a Certificate of Authority to Transact Business in Minnesota.
 This can also be done by mail.

-Other LLC Filing Costs
+Optional LLC Formation Costs

 There are optional fees associated with LLC formation:

-LLC Name Reservation:
+LLC Name Reservation

-Reserve your name for up to 12 months prior to LLC formation by filing a Request for Reservation of Name and paying $55 filing fee online or the $35 filing fee if filing by mail.
+Reserve your name for up to 12 months prior to LLC formation by filing a Request for Reservation of Name and paying the $55 filing fee online or the $35 filing fee if filing by mail.

-Foreign LLC Alternate Name Registration:
+Foreign LLC Alternate Name Registration

 If a Foreign LLC’s legal name is already taken by a company in the state, it can register a new name by filing a Resolution to Adopt an Alternate Name and paying the $55 filing fee or paying the $35 filing fee if filing by mail.